Days of Darkness (2007 Canadian film): Plot

 Jean-Marc Leblanc is a bureaucrat and a once passionate supporter of the Quebec sovereignty movement.
-His wife, Sylvie, and daughters are no longer interested in him.
+His workaholic wife, Sylvie, and media-obsessed teenage daughters are no longer interested in him.
 At work, he is repeatedly bothered by his superior Carole who berates him for issues such as taking longer breaks than allowed, and for calling black Canadian co-worker William a "Negro", though Jean-Marc insists he simply said William "slaves like a Negro" and William was not personally disturbed by it.
 Faced with a complete lack of a sex life, he tells his co-workers he is left with masturbation.

 Jean-Marc begins to entertain fantasies about women, and about revenge on his co-workers, while sharing how he feels his life turned out to be less than he anticipated.
-One of his fantasies revolves around a character named Veronica Star, a beautiful woman he showers with.
+One of his fantasies revolves around a character named Veronica Star, a beautiful celebrity he showers with.
 Through speed dating, he also meets a female Lord of the Rings enthusiast who takes him to a Middle Ages-themed fair.
+After this affair fails, his invalid mother dies and he crashes his car.
+He finally quits his job and abandons his family, retreating to their coastal, peaceful vacation house.